 Contact your lender if you fall behind on title loan payments!

 Make no mistake, going through a repossession is not a good scenario.
 Any items left in the car will probably be gone.
 Some companies will stalk a borrower at all hours just to get access to a vehicle!
 You don’t want to lose possession of your vehicle over a simple car title loan.
 There’s also the issue of the remaining monthly payments.
 Per California state law, the lender can use the proceeds of your vehicle sale to settle the loan.
 Don’t find yourself in this situation.
 Another issue at play is that this will be reported to the credit bureaus.
 Your credit score will reflect these late payments and subsequent loss of transportation.
-They will stay on your credit report for years and it will be tough to gain approval for bank loans, home mortgages and car loans.
+These items will stay on your credit report for years .
+It can be really tough to get bank loans, home mortgages and car loans with these hits on your credit score.